For last week’s rivalry history, against the Houston Texans, click here.

-With the Houston Texans behind us, the Buffalo Bills now prepare for their upcoming matchup against the reigning AFC Champions, the Kansas City Chiefs.
+With the Texans behind us, the Buffalo Bills now prepare for their upcoming matchup against the reigning AFC Champions, the Kansas City Chiefs.
 As we do in this series, we look forward to games by looking back at the previous ones, and there are a lot of them.
 It’s been a thrilling back and forth in the 50 games these two teams have played against one another.
 Though Buffalo proudly holds a narrow lead at 26-23-1.
 The series didn’t start against these Chiefs though, but rather a team based a little further south.

 The Dallas Texans

 In 1960, when forming the AFL (the precursor to the modern AFC), Lamar Hunt believed that the original Dallas NFL team, the Dallas Texans, had failed not due to a lack of market but a lack of organization around them.
 He founded the new AFL Dallas Texans as the NFL countered with it’s own Dallas Cowboys.
 The NFL’s pre-existing popularity would drive the Texans out of town in 1963, despite their own significant success, and on to Kansas City, where they were obviously in need of a name change.

 |Dal 45-28 Buf||Buf 7-24 Dal||Dal 24-27 Buf||Buf 30-20 Dal||Buf 21-41 Dal||Dal 14-23 Buf|

 The Bills and Texans split the series 3-3 prior to the move, with a healthy mix of blowouts and close games.
 The first game after Kansas City’s move was the closest of all – the first of only eight ties in Buffalo Bills history.
 The series wouldn’t remain deadlocked for long.
 Buffalo would win each of the next five games with a total point margin of 161-97.

 |KC 27-27 Buf||Buf 35-26 KC||KC 17-34 Buf||Buf 35-22 KC|